apache/parquet-format/Geospatial.md

 ## Edge Interpolation Algorithm

-An algorithm for interpolating edges, and is one of the following values:
+An algorithm for interpolating edges.
+It is one of the following values:

 * `SPHERICAL`: edges are interpolated as geodesics on a sphere.
 * `VINCENTY`: [https://en.wikipedia.org/wiki/Vincenty%27s_formulae](https://en.wikipedia.org/wiki/Vincenty%27s_formulae)